benthevining/Limes/programs/file_util/README.md

 ```
 FileUtil which [<programName>]
 ```
 Searches for an executable file named `<programName>` in each of the directories in the PATH environment variable and prints the absolute path of the first match found.
-If the `<programName>` is ommitted, this command searches for the FileUtil executable itself.
+If the `<programName>` is ommitted, this command prints the path of the currently running FileUtil executable itself.

 ### `write`: Write content to a file
 ```